GSI Pinnacle Pro 2 Review

 Ease of Set Up

-The Pinnacle Pro performed well in this category.
-To set up this slim stove, you flip open the legs, open the stove, click the windscreens in place, and screw the regulator onto the back of the stove.
+The Pinnacle Pro performed fairly average in this category.
+We found it easier to set up than tear down this stove.
+To set up, you flip open the legs, open the stove, click the windscreens in place, and screw the regulator onto the back.
+It is mildly annoying to close the Pinnacle, as it can take some effort to push the buttons to close everything, and the windscreens tend to get stuck in their slots.

-We appreciate the design of the regulator port because the exposed threads on the receiving end diminish the likelihood of cross-threading your regulator.
+We dislike the position of the regulator port, as it means that the stove will take up more space on your table or tailgate, but we appreciate that the regulator is easy to install without fear of cross-threading.
 This is an issue on stoves with internally-housed regulator ports, as they have soft brass threads, and it can be challenging to visually ensure the port aligns with the regulator before threading it.
 To protect the exposed threads, the savvy engineers at GSI included a thread cover on the back of the stove, which you flip closed when not in use.

 Ease of Care

-The Pinnacle Pro performed decently well in this metric, too.
+The Pinnacle Pro performed well in this metric.
 To clean the stove, simply flip open the cooking grate and scrub the non-stick stove surface.
 We did find it a little finicky to unlatch the grate, and we were a little disappointed with how the metal components of this stove vibrate when stored vertically in a vehicle.
 However, as long as you store it horizontally, the stove is quiet in transit.
-Be fair-warned, the stainless steel exterior does attract fingerprints, so you will want to keep something on hand if you want it to stay shiny and clean.
+Be fair-warned, the stainless steel exterior does attract fingerprints, so you will want to keep a scrubby on hand if you want it to stay shiny and clean.

 With an impressively slim design, the Pinnacle Pro stashes easily in a car camping kit or the back of a vehicle.
-However, it does not feature a carrying handle, and it is relatively heavy, so it is not as easy to carry as some of the other stoves.
-Unlike some of the thicker stoves in our review, you cannot store the regulator inside the stove while in transit.
+It weighs 11.71 pounds and is the most compact two-burner stove in our review, with dimensions of 20" x 12.4" x 1.4".
+However, it does not feature a carrying handle, and it is relatively heavy, so it is not as easy to carry as others.
+And, unlike some of the thicker stoves in our review, you cannot store the regulator inside the stove while in transit.
 To rectify these minimal issues, GSI offers a canvas carrying bag to transport and protect your stove, though this is, of course, an additional expense.

 The Pinnacle Pro does not live up to our expectations for a top-of-the-line car camping stove.
 We would expect a stove to boil fast and resist wind like a champion for a price tag this steep.
 Instead, the Pinnacle falters in both of these crucial metrics.
 While it is aesthetically pleasing and boasts some innovative features, without some design improvements, this stove does not provide the function we expect for the price.

 The highly anticipated GSI Pinnacle Pro is all form, no function.
-It boils slow, provides minimal wind resistance, is relatively fuel-inefficient, and is relatively heavy despite the trim design.
+It boils slow, provides minimal wind resistance, and is relatively heavy despite the trim design.
 We hope that GSI improves upon these design flaws in future releases.

 — Mary Witlacil